keithbuhler/keithbuhler.github.io/fun/beard.md

 "For us, there is only the trying.
 The rest is not our business."

 ### 3. Do.
 Not.
 Shave. ###
-This is the hardest step to do This is the first step where you actually *do* something.
+This is the hardest step to do; this is the first step where you actually *do* something.

 Don't commit beardicide.
 Don't Destroy the Beard.

-Donn't shave.
+Don't shave.
 Also, do not put your chin too close to candles.
 Do not rub seeds into your beard and fall asleep near a horde of hungry hamsters.

 If you follow these 3 steps a beard will appear on your face.
 You will stop avoiding what Nature has so generously gifted you.